rajatgirotra/study/docker/1_README.txt

 You will see many commands in docker being run as “sudo docker”.
 This is because when you run a docker command, it connects to the docker engine running on a local Unix socket and that socket is owned by root by default.
 You can prevent it by creating a separate group for docker and prevent any security threats.

-If you don’t want to preface the docker command with sudo, create a Unix group called docker and add users to it.
-When the Docker daemon starts, it creates a Unix socket accessible by members of the docker group.
+If you don’t want to prefix the docker command with sudo, create a Unix group called docker and add users to it.
+When the Docker daemon(dockerd) starts, it creates a Unix socket accessible by members of the docker group.

 create the docker group.
 -----------------------